-Please note that residential college staff are not authorised to sign school documentation on parents' behalf.
-We will contact you if your child brings a school form or permission slip back to the college and support you to have it signed and returned.
+Please note that residential college staff are not authorised to sign school documentation such as permission slips on parents' behalf.

-Homework and study
+Homework and Study

 All students are expected to practise sound study habits and be respectful of other students' needs for a distraction free environment.
 The college study times are: